-Whatsapp having a subscription-based business model faced tough competition in the market, initially.
+Whatsapp has subscription-based business model faced tough competition in the market, initially.
 Facebook, by then, had already set its ground in the market.
 So, Whatsapp decided to just focus on its growth and not on the revenue it could incur in order to compete with Facebook.
 Gradually, Whatsapp gained the kind of fame it longed for.
 Whatsapp has already gained enough fame in South America and Asia.
-And finally, Facebook bought Whatsapp at $19 billion.
+And finally, Facebook bought Whatsapp for $19 billion.

-As Zuckerberg proposes that his sole motto behind introducing Internet.org is to make internet more accessible to every human walking the earth’s surface and at the same time, control various apps and entire internet usage for the next 1 billion people who will get to access internet, Facebook needs to make internet more affordable and provide with incentives, cheaper infrastructure and easier accessibility.
-Hence, this would also make Whatsapp more accessible which will lead to faster and more instant way of communication.
+As Zuckerberg proposes that his sole motto behind introducing Internet.org is to make the internet more accessible to every human walking the earth’s surface and at the same time, control various apps and entire internet usage for the next 1 billion people who will get to access the internet, Facebook needs to make the internet more affordable and provide with incentives, cheaper infrastructure, and easier accessibility.
+Hence, this would also make Whatsapp more accessible which will lead to a faster and more instant way of communication.
 But the concern is that Zuckerberg never clearly said anything about making Whatsapp non-chargeable.

 Other benefits of free internet

-Thus, Zuckerbergs’s idea might have a futuristic vision of setting foot in the new markets and incurring profit from them, but it’s a long-term plan.
-If the introduction to internet can increase job opportunities and elevate standard of living of a good number of people suffering from poverty, then Zuckerberg’s idea can be considered.
+Thus, Zuckerberg’s idea might have a futuristic vision of setting foot in the new markets and incurring profit from them, but it’s a long-term plan.
+If the introduction of the internet can increase job opportunities and elevate the standard of living of a good number of people suffering from poverty, then Zuckerberg’s idea can be considered.
 Betterment of the developing countries in totality should be his aim.